natjng/wedding-registry/README.md

 # Wedding Registry

-Wedding Registry is a simple Content Management System (CMS) that keeps track of registry items and their categories.
-This MVC app is built with Sinatra and Active Record and uses RESTful routes.
+Wedding Registry is a simple Content Management System that keeps track of registry items and their categories.
+This MVC app is built with Sinatra and Active Record.

 Users can start a wedding registry by creating an account and adding items.
 Users can create, view, edit, and delete their items.